Resources

 Our Resources

-Our guide to helplines and groups
+Our Guide to helplines and groups

 Download our 3 page guide of recommended helplines.

-Understanding common mental health problems
+Understanding common Mental Health problems

 Read our guide written by Dr Mayowa Aina, Clinical Psychologist

-Where to find a black therapist
+Where to find a Black therapist

 This PDF lists organisations are where we find the majority of our therapists